dthonon/Client_API_VN/docs/apps/update_vn.md

 The next lines must contain the following columns:

-- site, as defined in YAML site section
+- site, as defined in TOML site section
 - id_universal of the sighting to be modified
 - path to the attribute to modify, in `JSONPath syntax <https://goessner.net/articles/JsonPath/>`\_, unused if operation is delete_observation